 1- Tax Benefits

-Overfunded life insurance policies can help you save money on taxes.
+Overfunded insurance policies can help you save money on taxes.
 The money that grows inside the policy is usually tax-deferred, and the death benefit is usually paid out tax-free.
 This can be especially beneficial for high-income people who want to pay less in taxes.

 2- Asset Protection